ProjPossibility/Lunar-Tabs-Desktop/README.md

 or download older (deprecated 2-3 years) versions that may be potentially more stable from "Downloads" section

 User Guide/Compatability

+If you do not have it already, all users need to install Java (https://java.com/en/download/)

 For Windows/Linux Users: NVDA seems to work the best with LunarTabs.
 JAWS may or may not work due to underlying challenges w/ java access bridge.

 For Mac Users: Lunar Tabs works great with Voice Over!